shanevance/Calculator/README.md

 ---

-A calculator that can evaluate complex equations.
+A calculator that evaluates complex mathmatical equations using [`infix` notation](https://en.wikipedia.org/wiki/Infix_notation#:~:text=Infix%20notation%20is%20the%20notation,plus%20sign%20in%202%20%2B%202.).
-To evaluate the equations `infix` notation is used.
-This notation is how people evaluate equations by hand, using `PEMDAS`.